 In some rare cases, a judge may also decide to set aside a settlement agreement.
 This could be possible where the agreement on its face is so one-sided as to be unconscionable.
 This does not mean that the agreement is merely unfair; rather, it needs to be so drastically unfair that justice requires that it not be enforced.Getting a settlement order entered is an essential step in your divorce.
 We have helped many clients complete agreements and successfully enter them as court orders.
-Call us today at (732) 529-6937 to talk about your case.
+Contact us online or call us today at (732) 529-6937 to talk about your case.